ozguramac/weather-powered-email/README.md

 PORT=80
-SECRET=*******************  #<---- GENERATE ONE DBG=False  #<----- TURN THIS ON FOR DEV ENV HOST=wxmail.derinworksllc.local  #<---- NEED THIS IN PROD DB_NAME=postgres
+SECRET=*******************  #<---- GENERATE ONE DBG=False  #<----- TURN THIS ON FOR DEV ENV HOST=wxmail.derinworksllc.local  #<---- SET TO real domain in PROD DB_NAME=postgres
 DB_USER=postgres
 DB_PSWD=***************  #<----- SET TO GOOD ONE in PROD